Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 the current matrix \(M\) ends up being multiplied (on the right) by \(M' = M_r.M_s.M_t\); when applied to a vector \(\vec{V}\), still multiplying on the right results in \(\vec{V'} = M.\vec{V} = M.M_r.M_s.M_t.\vec{V}'\); so the input vector \(\vec{V}\) is first translated, then the result is scaled, then rotated, then transformed by the previous matrix \(M\); as a result: operations happen in the opposite order of their specification as calls; said differently: one shall specify the calls corresponding to one's target series of transformations backwards

-OpenGL can operate on three mutually exclusive modes:
+• OpenGL can operate on three mutually exclusive modes:

 The usual analogy to describe them is the process of producing a photography:

-One can see that the first two steps are reciprocal; for example, moving all objects in a direction or moving the camera in the opposite one is basically the same operation.
+One can see that the first two steps are reciprocal; for example, moving all objects in a direction or moving the camera in the opposite direction is basically the same operation.
 These two operations, being the two sides of the same coin, can thus be managed by a single matrix, the model-view one.

-Finally, as mentioned, in OpenGL, operations are to be defined in reverse order.
-If naming \(M_s\) the matrix implementing a given step S, the previous process would be implemented by an overall matrix \(M = M_4.M_3.M_2.M_1\), so that applying a vector \(\vec{V}\) to \(M\) results in \(\vec{V'} = M.\vec{V} = M_4.M_3.M_2.M_1.\vec{V} = M_4.(M_3.(M_2.(M_1.\vec{V})))\).
+Finally, as mentioned in the section about storage conventions, in OpenGL, operations are to be defined in reverse order.
+If naming \(M_s\) the matrix implementing a given step S, the previous process would be implemented by an overall matrix, based on the previous bullet numbers: \(M = M_4.M_3.M_2.M_1\), so that applying a vector \(\vec{V}\) to \(M\) results in \(\vec{V'} = M.\vec{V} = M_4.M_3.M_2.M_1.\vec{V} = M_4.(M_3.(M_2.(M_1.\vec{V})))\).

 As mentioned, they can all be expressed as 4x4 homogeneous matrices, and their composition translates into the (orderly) product of their matrices.